 That is how I came to the conclusion that I would create a DIY shelf and window bracket combo.

-I went to Home Depot and grab some of the brackets, intended for closets.
+I went to Home Depot and grabbed some of the brackets intended for closets.
 I grabbed some anchors for hanging them, and a few 2*4’s to build the shelf.

 Materials Needed For Window Curtain Rod Shelf

 - Curtain rod

 - 2 x 4’s